 Fiction: Amphetamines are Not Addictive because Doctors Prescribe them

 Amphetamines are highly addictive which is why they are now only available in prescription form.
 Many amphetamines were taken off the market due to the fact that they are highly addictive.

 Fiction: Amphetamine Addiction Treatment is Difficult to Find

-All you have to do to find amphetamine addiction treatment is call 800-768-8728.
+All you have to do to find amphetamine addiction treatment is call 800-768-8728(Who Answers?).
 We can help you find a treatment center that can help you stop your amphetamine habit once and for all.